jkvor/excavator/README.markdown

 ## About
-excavator is an Erlang application for ingesting data from various sources (APIs, data feeds, web content, etc).
+__excavator__ is an Erlang application for ingesting data from various sources (APIs, data feeds, web content, etc). __excavator__ runs off of template files written in Erlang.
+Templates contain custom meta functions that are processed into instruction sets for the __excavator__ engine to ingest.
+A full listing of these custom functions and their definitions can be found below in the __Template Functions__ section.

 ## Dependencies

 <http://github.com/ngerakines/mochiweb>

 <http://github.com/JacobVorreuter/mochixpath>